 - severe or uncontrolled vomiting or diarrhea;

 - nausea, stomach pain, loss of appetite, dark urine, clay-colored...

 What are the precautions when taking mefloquine (Lariam)?

 Before taking mefloquine, tell your doctor or pharmacist if you are allergic to it; or to quinine or quinidine; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: heart problems, liver problems.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: mental/mood disorders (such as depression, anxiety, schizophrenia), seizures, heart problems, liver disorder.

 Last reviewed on RxList: 8/10/2009